vchan2/vchan2.github.io/2020Calculus.md

 ### Homework

 Homework expectations: 30-40 minutes/day on average

+Homework for Thursday, Nov.
+19:
+  * Fill out the <a href="https://forms.gle/CE8dHYnujxhRCDB57">feedback form</a>.
+It is anonymous, so feel free to express your honest opinion(s).
+  * Finish section 4.3
+  * Try starting 4.4 - you absolutely don't need to finish it; we will be doing 4.4 right into next week

 Homework for Wednesday, Nov.
 18:
   * Fill out the <a href="https://forms.gle/CE8dHYnujxhRCDB57">feedback form</a>.
 It is anonymous, so feel free to express your honest opinion(s).